 Once the selvage edges were removed, I had 7 inches of tablecloth flowing over each side widthwise.
 So when I cut my fabric lengthwise, I added 7 inches for each end.
 So 14 inches overall.
 That way, the tablecloth would hang 7 inches over each side of the table.
 It’s not a huge deal.
 I just really wanted every side to have the same amount of cloth hanging over it.

-JOANN has several color options, but this is the color I picked out because it’s a fresh neutral.
+JOANN has several color options, but this is the color I picked out for my wipeable tablecloth because it’s a fresh neutral.
 It also feels like leather, but is 100% quality vinyl.
 Here’s the affiliate link to the exact fabric I used.

 PS: Upholstery fabric is currently 50% off on JOANN.com, and if you use promo code MHSM334, you’ll also get 25% off your total purchase for “pick up in store” items.